Dita e Verës: Description

 Dita e Verës is celebrated on March 1 of the Julian calendar, the first day of the new year (which is March 14 in the Gregorian calendar).
 It is celebrated both in the Northern and Southern regions, but with regional differences.
-Bonfires are traditionally lit in yards elsewhere in Albania with the function to drive away the darkness of the winter season and for the strengthening of the Sun.
+On the eve or before sunrise, bonfires (zjarre) are traditionally lit in yards throughout Abanian-inhabited territories with the function to drive away the darkness of the winter season and for the strengthening of the Sun, as well as for purification and apotropaic purposes.
+The ritual is performed with people dancing and singing around the fire or jumping across it.

 The shrine of Diana of Cermenika, located in the Albanian city of Elbasan, celebrates Diana the goddess of forests, greenery and nature.
 The distinctive sign of this holiday is baking ballokume, a sugar cookie made with Albanian corn.
 In Lezha, Dita e Verës fires are lit to signify the sun's purity and strength.
 Although the holiday continues to be highlighted in the ancient city of Elbasan, it is celebrated by all Albanians.

 A Red and White wool bracelet called "Verore" is worn to celebrate the beginning of summer.
 This along with other March Summer Balkan traditions is a UNESCO recognized "intangible cultural heritage".

 The holiday maintains a family and traditional atmosphere, in which parents, children and families celebrate together.
 On this day Albanians congratulate each other on living long and happy lives.
-Families would jump over a small fire signifying a full cleasing going into a new year.
-Comminly know as "shedding the fleas".
-The name comes from older albanians jumping through campfires to rid themselves of actual fleas.
+Families would jump over a small fire, signifying a full cleansing going into a new year.

+Thanas Meksi, a renowned researcher and musicologist, divided the festival into four phases: